Free template: We tried this simple budget approach for our family (including 1 free ready to use money map template)

 Now that you’ve clarified your spending and set goals, it’s time to create a money plan that bridges the gap.

-Our free, low-effort family money plan template makes this process quick and simple.
+Our free, low effort family money map template makes this process quick and simple.
 Here’s how to use it:

-- Make a copy: Open it in Google Drive and save your version.
+- Make a copy: Open it in Google Drive (or download) and save your version.

 - Clarify spending: Use the template to categorise your transactions.